-Use of your NHS Number in Adult and Children’s Social Care
+Use of your NHS Number in Social Care, Education and Community Health Services, and Public Health

 Privacy Notice – why we use your NHS Number

 NHS numbers are an example of the type of personal data that Cornwall Council handles.
 Personal data is information that identifies living individuals.
-It is collected and processed in accordance with the Data Protection Act Principles.
-It helps us when working with other organisations to ensure that we are all using the same method of identification.
-This helps provide health services and social care.
-By using the same number the NHS and Social Care Services can work together more closely to improve your care and support.
-The Health and Social Care (Safety and Quality) Act 2015 makes it an obligation on organisations to use a consistent identifier which is why the NHS number is used.
+It is collected and processed in accordance with UK GDPR and Data Protection Act 2018 Principles.
+It helps us when working with partner organisations to ensure that we are all using the same method of identification to provide health, social care and education services.
+By using the same reference number, services can work together more closely to improve your care and support, including for adults and children with special educational needs and disabilities (SEND).

 What do we use NHS numbers for?

-The NHS number is used for administrative purposes only and does not affect entitlement to care.
+The NHS number is used for administrative purposes only and does not affect entitlement to care and services.
 We may use NHS numbers for the following purposes:

-- Public health where direct care is involved
+- For the delivery of Public Health services where direct care is involved

-- Other activities where services communicate with health bodies about direct care.
+- For other activities where services communicate with health bodies about direct care.
 Examples include:

 - community matrons